Business and Law BA (Hons)

 - Our top researchers teach on both undergraduate and postgraduate programmes.
 Students are therefore taught by academic staff who are pushing back the frontiers of research and who will share in lectures their latest findings.

-- We enjoy an international reputation for research in Banking, Finance, Financial Economics and Econometrics.
+- The school enjoys an international reputation for research in Accounting, Banking, Finance, Financial Economics and Econometrics.